madsys/AIRT/README.md

 	Unpack the package, enter the directory and run: make

-o mod_hunter:
+mod_hunter:
-	if you want to check if there is hidden module in your system, just run: insmod mod_hunter.ko && cat /proc/showmodules

-	and then there will be something like that:
+	if you want to check if there is hidden module in your system, just run: insmod mod_hunter.ko && cat /proc/showmodules and then there will be something like that:

       address                name     size      core_addr     flags